kotenevmatvei/attachment-style/README.md

-- add any to attachment style options in parallel vars chart
 - new names for tabs: assess yourself & assess others, chart -> dashboard
 - change the location of downloaded report and png
 - style